 International Research Centre for Spirits Innovation (IRCSI) Makes New Headquarters in London

-Over 120 guests including celebrities, UK-based business leaders and international experts from the alcohol/spirits industries were on hand to support the global work of the IRCSI.
+Over 120 guests including Chinese entrepreneurs, UK based business leaders and international experts from the alcohol/spirits industries were on hand to support the global work of the IRCSI.

-Based on the White Paper produced by Baijiu's Internationalization, the non-profit IRCSI will devote itself to finding sustainable development pathways for the spirits industry worldwide, promote innovation in spirits making, as well as create an international forum for master distillers to exchange their thoughts, techniques and innovations.
+Based on the White Paper produced by Baijiu's Internationalization, the non-profit, IRCSI, will devote itself to finding sustainable development pathways for the spirits industry worldwide, promote innovation in spirits making, as well as, create an international platform for master distillers to exchange their thoughts, techniques and innovations.

-In China, alcohol is also referred to as the "Water of History" because stories of liquor can be traced back to almost every period in China's 4000-year-old history.
-Whether it is a marriage, funeral or a welcoming banquet, the history and heritage of Baijiu will become more widely known as a result of the work of the International Research Centre for Spirits Innovation.
+In China, Baijiu is also referred to as the "Water of History" because stories of this liquor can be traced back to almost every period in China's 5,000-year-old history.
+Whether it is a marriage, birthday or a welcoming banquet, the history and heritage of Baijiu will become more widely known as a result of the work of the International Research Centre for Spirits Innovation.

 SOURCE Spirits Innovation